 The other day, I asked a friend about his plans for Father’s Day.
 He has four children, all under fifteen.
 He said he wanted to be left alone.
 I told him I understood.
 That sentiment is shared by many men.
 It could actually be our motto (borrowed from Greta Garbo).

 The implications for parenting are obvious.
-While the mother forms bonds of intimacy, the father, through behavior and instruction, shows the child how to become independent.
-At least, that’s the theory.
+While the mother forms bonds of intimacy, the father, through behavior and instruction, shows how to become independent.
+That’s the theory.
 This doesn’t mean there are no emotional bonds between father and child.
 It’s just that those bonds are different.
 And independence does not mean abandonment but includes responsibility, perhaps even duty.
-There is a reason the traditional role of “provide and protect” looks like something you’d see on the side of a police car.
+There is a reason the traditional role of “provide and protect” looks like something you’d see on the side of a squad car.

 What of fathers and daughters?
 Are not those relationships especially complicated?
 I have three daughters and two granddaughters.
 So, I can say of course they are, and not only by the fact that individuation is almost never completed, so that there exist unresolved issues and expectations on both sides.
 They are complicated by circumstance and personality as well.

 This is where I fall back on the Greeks, particularly Aristotle.
 I refer to him in business ethics, teaching, and relationships for what he teaches about reason.
 Reason is an act of the intellect, but you must have the will and desire to use it and follow it through to its logical conclusion, no matter what that may be.
 That means our mistakes and even our vices can be made right through our decisions.